UCDBG/P-XDV/readme.md

 # Simple Demo
 You will also need to create 2 new functions namely hammingxor and hammingxorvalue in postgres.
 The code for those functions are porvided in createTable.sql file.
-To run a simple PEDS sinerio, you can write a command in the following format:
+To run a simple P-XDV sinerio, you can write a command in the following format:
 + to estimate the price
   + ./scripts/eig_run.sh ${log_level} "IG OF (${query});"
   + Example: ./scripts/eig_run.sh 3 "IG OF (select * from owned o FULL OUTER JOIN shared s ON(o.county = s.county AND o.year = s.year));"